 The second test case studied the roller’s adhesion when covered with a soft membrane.
 This test case used the same flat substrate as the first.
 However, instead of the rigid indenter, this case used one with a rigid core thermally bonded to a cover of a 3mm highly deformable viscoelastic elastomer.
 This setup would give insight not only to the contact behavior from the material’s viscoelasticity, but also from its thickness.

 This second test case also showed that the roller’s translational velocity affected the contact half width relative to the applied normal force.
-That is, the faster the roller moved over the substrate, the larger the contact half with became, even if the roller was operating with the same depth of indent.
+That is, the faster the roller moved over the substrate, the larger the contact half width became, even if the roller was operating with the same depth of indent.

 These first two findings of the second test case indicate that when testing a membrane’s contact properties relative to normal forces, the experimenter needs to take into account the membrane’s viscoelasticity AND its thickness.
 Yet this was not the case with the tractive forces.
 Interestingly, the material’s viscoelastic properties did not significantly affect its traction.
-Tractive force behaved consistently as a function of tangential velocity regardless of how deep the indenter pressed on the substrate.
-Therefore, Brodie concluded that this measurement could reliably predict the adhesion between a membrane and the PDMS substrate.
+Tractive force behaved consistently as a function of tangential velocity regardless of how deeply the indenter pressed on the substrate.
+Therefore, Dr. Hoyer concluded that this measurement could reliably predict the adhesion between a membrane and the PDMS substrate.

 What’s Next?